Our Turkey vacations

 Often assumed to be the Turkish capital, Istanbul is a city that famously reclines across the border of Europe and Asia.
 Although perhaps ‘reclines’ is too relaxed – this is a busy city that whisks you between the blue-tiled Sultan Ahmed Mosque and brilliantly Byzantine Hagia Sophia, before sinking you into the 17th-century Spice Bazaar and coffee houses that double as debating parlours.
 Visit Istanbul in spring (March-May) and autumn (September-November) to avoid unbearably hot temperatures and unbearably big crowds, and make sure to give yourself at least three days to explore.

-Types of vacations & vacations in Turkey
+Types of tours & vacations in Turkey

 Small group vacations to Turkey are best for adventurers who’d like to travel with a guide and a small group of soon-to-be friends.
 They usually focus on a region, such as hiking the Lycian Way or cruising on a gulet down the coast.
 Adventure vacations go full speed ahead; expect hot air balloon rides in Cappadocia, rafting river gorges with the kids, or mountain biking through cool pine forests.
 Cultural tours recount Turkey’s long and storied timeline, walking you through Classical sites like Ephesus and Troy, and exploring Istanbul via its food and trinket markets.